 Records created by or about immigrant communities are often in their native tongue.
 Google Translate can help with simple phrases.
 Genealogy word lists found in the FamilySearch Wiki also may prove useful, especially for the Latin script found in some church records.
-Guides to researching specific nationalities can be a great resource; find them for dozens of heritage groups.

 7. Church records